Parbhat/Python-Pedia/README.md

-# python-pedia
+# Python-Pedia

-A Wikipedia for Python Programming Language
+A Wikipedia for Python Programming Language.